kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 	context: Any
 	"""
 	It may be empty if status is PENDING.
-	Populated with `package.defaultAuth` value if `package.defaultAuth` is defined.
+	Populated with `package.defaultAuth` value if `package.defa	ultAuth` is defined.
 If not, Compass notifies Application/Integration System about the Auth request.
 	"""
 	auth: Auth
 	status: APIInstanceAuthStatus